 According to the Vietnam General Confederation of Labor, just 1.5 million of the 2.7 million people employed in Vietnam’s industrial zones have suitable accommodation in or near the industrial zones.
 Moreover, foreign laborers account for more than half of the workforce.

 Opportunities for Investors

 The number of workers migrating into industrial zones is undeniably high, and so are the number of opportunities available for real estate and property developers as well as investors.
 These less developed areas, particularly in central Vietnam, provide investors with greater opportunities to invest in real estate, housing, and infrastructure and secure great returns.
 Moreover, these areas struggle to retain competent workers, which is why improvements in amenities can entice people to this less developed area.

-One of the most notable examples include Samsung, a South Korean business giant, invests in extensive modern housing and facilities for its 100,000 workers in industrial zones in Thai Nguyen Bac Ninh provinces.
+For instance, Samsung spends heavily on modern housing and facilities for its 100,000 employees in industrial zones in Vietnam’s Nguyen Bac Ninh districts.

 Foreign Investments in Industrial Zones in Vietnam

 The organizations that invest in employee infrastructure and amenities frequently experience a rise in talent acquisition and retention, fostering their market competitiveness.The Circular ensures that investors that participate in Vietnamese industrial zones will receive additional benefits, allowing for long-term and sustainable investments.
 Vietnam aspires to compete with China as the next industrial export destination.

 According to the most recent data, there are now 9,853 foreign direct investment (FDI) projects in industrial zones, amounting to total registered capital of USD 197,8 billion.
 Apart from FDI projects, there are 9,140 local investment projects with a total registered capital of USD 89.2 billion.